Baptism

 Church law (Canon Law #872-874) asks that a godparent be at least sixteen years of age and have received the sacraments of initiation (Baptism, Confirmation, Eucharist).
 He or she should lead a life of faith in harmony with the duty undertaken.
 The godparent may not be one of the parents of the person being baptized.

-Only one godparent is required for Baptism and a maximum of two can be recorded in the baptismal record.
+Only one godparent is required for Baptism (can be either male or female) and a maximum of two can be recorded in the baptismal record.
 Where there are two godparents, one must be male and one must be female.
 When pastoral circumstances warrant it, one of these sponsors may be a baptized non-Catholic Christian as a witness of the Baptism.

 Your Baby’s Baptism